vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

               limits:
                 memory: "1Gi"

 In this example the default memory limit of "512Mi" is increased to "1Gi".
+Although memory is being set via a patch in this example, the ``session.resources.memory`` field is the preferred way to override the memory allocated to the container the workshop environment is running in.

 The patch when applied works a bit differently to overlay patches as found elsewhere in Kubernetes.
 Specifically, when patching an array and the array contains a list of objects, a search is performed on the destination array and if an object already exists with the same value for the ``name`` field, the item in the source array will be overlaid on top of the existing item in the destination array.
 If there is no matching item in the destination array, the item in the source array will be added to the end of the destination array.